LeenuJain/Design_Patterns_in_Software_Development/README.md

 #### 🔹 **1.
 Creational Design Patterns:**

-These patterns deal with object creation mechanisms.
+These patterns deal with **object creation mechanisms**.
 They help you create objects in a flexible and controlled way.
 They help:
 - Hide the **creation logic**
 - Increase **flexibility** and **reuse**